 In general, the derivation rules presented above are valid for BPMN collaboration models of all conformance classes.
 Moreover, models in the common executable conformance class are more detailed and can further concretize a BPMN collaboration model.
 Thereby, these more detailed models can be used to further refine the automated derivation of role engineering artifacts, similar to the refinement of activity models via interaction models discussed in Section 3.1.
-Because of the page restrictions, we moved the derivation rules and examples for BPMN models in the common executable conformance class to Appendix A and B.
+Due to the page restrictions, we had to cut the derivation rules and examples for BPMN models in the common executable conformance class from the paper.
+On our webpage, we provide an extended version of this paper where we re-inserted the text we had to cut from the paper.